ExpressVPN vs TunnelBear VPN Comparison 2020

 As far as anonymous payment methods are concerned, ExpressVPN only supports Bitcoin and Mint.
 TunnelBear, on the other hand, offers no support for cryptocurrencies.

-For configurations, both ExpressVPN and TunnelBear utilize a shared network infrastructure.
+For configurations, both (ExpressVPN Vs TunnelBear) utilizes a shared network infrastructure.
 As a result, they can be considered equal in this aspect.

 The lack of dedicated IPs is still quite alarming, considering that many VPN-users do have needs that require them to access local networks, while outside their home.